-Keswa received the Virginia Heinlein Memorial Scholarship, which is dedicated to female candidates majoring in engineering, math, or science.
-Ouimet received the Dr. Jerry Pournelle Memorial Scholarship, and Rhodes received the Dr. Yoji Kondo Memorial Scholarship.
+McCarty received the Virginia Heinlein Memorial Scholarship, which is dedicated to female candidates majoring in engineering, math, or science.
+Moulene received the Dr. Jerry Pournelle Memorial Scholarship, and Tan received the Dr. Yoji Kondo Memorial Scholarship.
+Soulvie is the first winner of the Robert A. Heinlein Scholarship.

 The scholarship contest is open to residents of any country who are enrolled as full-time students at an accredited four-year university and majoring in math, engineering, the physical sciences, or science fiction as literature.
 Applicants must submit a 500-1,000 word essay on one of the provided topics.